What is it?

-- Value Stream Map: Map of all the tasks needed, both value-added and non-value added, to complete the process or deliver the product.
+- Value Stream Map: Map of required tasks to complete the process or deliver the product.
 Helps to identify the non-value added steps in a process.

-- Flow Diagram: Show show a team interacts with each other and what each team member should be doing and when it should be done in comparison to other tasks.
+- Flow Diagram: Shows how a team or process interacts.
+Identifies what each member should be doing and when it should be done in comparison to other tasks.

 - Time Charting: Helps identify “valueless” time or waste in a process.